reeseca90/battleship/README.md

 Development in progress:

-currently the game is played through the console by using the runGame() command. it creates two players (AI and user) and populates a separate board for each (currently ship placement is hard coded, change will be made in the future), then prompts the player for an X and Y coordinate (separately) and checks if it is a hit against the computer.
-Immediately after, the AI will generate a random coordinate pair, verify it has not used that pair yet, then checks that against the player's board for a hit.
+To begin you must press the 'Start New Game' button.
+The game is played by clicking the 'AI Board' to select a location to try.
+Immediately after the player move, the AI will generate a random coordinate pair, verify it has not used that pair yet, then checks that against the player's board for a hit.

-after sinking all ships (5), the game ends.
-Currently it ends by manually throwing a custom GAME OVER error; not the best option but it was what I could get working at the time.
+after sinking all ships (5), the game ends, but not really; An alert displays, but the event listeners are still active and the 'New Game' button doesn't reset the board yet.

 TODO:
-create UI
+new game button needs to reset the game boards (visually and the arrays)

 designate a way to place specific ships